Remod-org/Oxide.Ext.LocalFiles/README.md

   On restart, new files will be populated into the above data files.

 ## FileManager.cs
   This Oxide plugin is built to work with the LocalFiles Extension.
+You can add and remove files from multiple categories.

 ### Configuration
   There is no configuration for this plugin.